 One of the fastest growing business segments is beer tourism, fostered through local breweries that can bring thousands of visitors to our community.
 Starview Brews is slated to open in early 2021 in a 5,000 square-foot former tobacco warehouse renovated by Cimarron Properties, according to owner Mike Knaub.
 The new brewery and restaurant located at 224 Locust Street will accommodate 90 patrons and promises to serve up many of Mike’s award-winning brews which he perfected as a longtime homebrewer and beer judge.
 This type of repurposing of our historic and storied buildings in Columbia is an essential piece of our efforts to preserve our history while also looking ahead to what Columbia needs to remain competitive as a destination, according to Borough Manager Mark Stivers, AICP.

-Columbia Borough is in the process of purchasing the last remaining large tract of land known as the McGinness Property, a former airport, that will play a significant role in the long-range Economic Development Plans for the Borough.
+McGinness Property Development ProjectOn Friday, August 20, 2021, Columbia Borough purchased the last remaining large tract of land known as the McGinness Property.
+A former airport, the redevelopment of this property into a business/light industrial park will play a significant role in the long-range Economic Development Plans for the Borough.
 This land has the potential to be commercially developed in a way that will spur redevelopment, foster job creation, and drive long-term tax revenue into Columbia.
 Long-term revitalization of this site is forecasted to offer revenue-producing uses, which the Borough is exploring potential for ongoing to complement the broader economic vision of the community.